Undilion/Udacity-Projects/Data and Analytics/README.md

 ## Summary

 Hello!
-This is my folder containing 4 Udacity D&A projects, all with their own folders:
+This is my folder containing 4 D&A projects, provided and reviewed by Udacity, all with their own folders:

 - Analyze A/B Testing
   - Implementing hypothesis, A/B testing and Logistic Regression models to make a calculated estimate whether a new page converts more users to pay for a product